eddiethedean/mock-spark/tests/COMPATIBILITY_TESTING_SETUP.md

 - Parameterized Dockerfile that accepts Python, PySpark, and Java versions as build arguments
 - Uses official Python base images
 - Installs appropriate Java version (11 for PySpark 3.2-3.4, 17 for 3.5+)
-- Installs mock-spark and its dependencies
+- Installs sparkless and its dependencies
 - Copies and runs critical tests

 #### `tests/compatibility_matrix/test_runner.sh`